 COURSE DESCRIPTION AND MAP

-The 1.5x mile loop course is on low-technical single track, rail trail, very short road section and a grass field crossing to access the aid station and start/finish line.
+The 4.0 mile loop course is on low-technical single track.
 The trails are wide enough to run next to another runner or easily pass them throughout most of the course.
 You can find the course map here.

 WHAT THIS RACE IS NOT

-There is plenty of space for you to set up a tent, canopy, and cars directly along the course, which is what the majority of participants will do and we encourage you to do the same no matter which time option you are competing in.
+There is plenty of space for you to set up a tent or canopy directly along the course, which is what the majority of participants will do and we encourage you to do the same.
 The park will be open Friday at noon and you may camp for free the entire weekend.
 Relay teams are encouraged to decorate their team tents and bring tailgating games to play between your turn to run.
 Charcoal grills will be welcome, but open fires will not be allowed.

 RELAY TEAM RULES

 The relay option will be span the entire 24 hours.
-The team will rotate 1 runner every hour, in a predetermined order you decide on, to complete the 24 hours.
-Each team member at the end will have run a total of roughly 6 hours.
+The team will rotate 1 runner after every loop, in a predetermined order you decide on, to complete the 24 hours.
 Your team will have one belt with one bib that will be handed off to the next person as you progress through the team order.
-You don't have to be exact with the time when you hand off the bib, just try to shoot to be within a 10 minute window on the hour.
-We will not regulate your team on this as we expect everyone can handle themselves in making this work.
+We will not regulate your team with passing the bib as we expect everyone can handle themselves in making this work.